Lottery companies cash in as China raises bet on punters

 Just a few years ago, China's lottery market consisted largely of traditional paper lotto tickets.
 Now, single match games, where players bet on the results of basketball or football, video lottery terminals and scratch games, are more common.
 Internet and telephone became legal lottery channels at the end of 2012, but online tickets still have to be backed by paper stubs until an actual online market is created.

 The Chinese government has so far contained casino gambling to Macau, in part because of social concerns.
-Officials consider the lottery system more sanitized, with fewer negative effects on local citizens, said Chen Haiping, a professor at Beijing Normal University's lottery research centre.
+Officials consider the lottery system more sanitised, with fewer negative effects on local citizens, said Chen Haiping, a professor at Beijing Normal University's lottery research centre.

 "It is not realistic to completely ban all forms of gambling.
-If the government opens gambling, they face ethical issues but if they do not, neighboring countries will continue to attract Chinese tourists to gamble and from the government's point of view that is a loss of state income," said Chen.
+If the government opens gambling, they face ethical issues but if they do not, neighbouring countries will continue to attract Chinese tourists to gamble and from the government's point of view that is a loss of state income," said Chen.

 Hong Kong-listed AGTech Holdings Ltd won government approval to launch its virtual sports games in some provinces and is expected to roll out games like the Grand Prix-based Lucky Racing Gaming and football game Electronic Ball Lottery nationally in 2014.